Skip to Main Content

 Cold Pasta, Raw Shrimp, and the Logic of Campanian Cooking in New York

-There is a dish on the menu called "If pasta fredda was eaten in Amalfi" — a thick noodle served cold, coated in a puréed tomato-based sauce, finished with raw red shrimp and lobes of uni.
+There is a dish on the menu called "If pasta fredda was eaten in Amalfi", a thick noodle served cold, coated in a puréed tomato-based sauce, finished with raw red shrimp and lobes of uni.
 That single plate says more about what Massara is doing than most restaurant descriptions manage in several paragraphs.
-It is not a dish that could exist without a precise knowledge of Southern Italian tradition and an equally precise willingness to push against it.
+It is a dish that could exist only with a precise knowledge of Southern Italian tradition and an equally precise willingness to push against it.
 Cold pasta has deep roots in Campanian home cooking; the raw shellfish on leading is a statement about where that tradition can go when handled by a kitchen with both the sourcing access and the technical confidence to leave seafood uncooked.

 This is the territory that Massara occupies at 913 Broadway in the Flatiron District.
 Where much of New York's Italian dining either leans into red-sauce nostalgia or drifts toward a vague pan-Italian sophistication, Massara works from a narrower and more demanding brief: the regional food of Campania, interpreted through a shared-plates format that resists the set-course structure common at the city's higher-end Italian addresses.